JadeJiao/CS62finalProject-easyStration/README.md

 ```java
 ArrayList<Course> getNextCourses(Course course)
 ```
-Returns a list of courses that can be taken after the given course.
+Returns a list of courses has the given course as prerequisite.
+The list can be blank if a course is not a prerequisite for any other course.
 For example,
 if we create a course object using CSCI054 and call getNextCourses on CSCI054:
 ```java